chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 In terms of the Character level set representation, *t[i]* refers to the Character at position *i* in the set **T**.

-This notation can effectively replace the use of lowercase Fraktur letters with subscripts (e.g., *𝔞*:sub:`i`) for referring to specific characters within strings.
+This notation can effectively replace the use of lowercase Fraktur letters with subscripts (e.g., *𝔞*:sub:`i`) when referring to specific Characters within Strings.

 **Example**

 If s = "abc", then s[1] = "a", s[2] = "b", and s[3] = "c". ∎

-With the notion of length established for each element in the domain and some of its basic properties established, the size of the domain itself, **S**, will now be elaborated in greater detail.
+With the notion of String Length established for each element in the domain and some of its basic properties established, the size of the domain itself, **S**, will now be elaborated in greater detail.

 It is assumed **S** is at least uncountably infinite.
 A rigorous proof of this fact would carry the current work too far into the realm of real analysis, but as motivation for this assumption, an informal proof is presented below based on Cantor's famous diagonalization argument.